 While brand authenticity might not matter to some Boomers out there, newer generations are a different story.
 Millennial and Gen Z spending is coming in hot.
 Brands need to get on board with authenticity or kiss precious Millennial / Gen Z dollars goodbye.
-And eventually, that lack of money means they’re out of business.
+And eventually, that lack of money means the brand community is left a ghost town.
 In an age of cancel culture, it’s so easy for a brand to trip up and be ruined forever.
 You have to be incredibly careful with the story you’re putting out as a brand, and the actionable steps you’re taking to follow through.
 People can smell inauthentic messaging a mile away, ok Karen?
 This generation is sitting on their bean bag chairs, munching away on avocado toast, fingertips at the ready to call out brands for false information and empty promises.
 The solution?
 Don’t sell consumers BS and follow up on every promise you’ve made, or the next thing your logo will see is a thick, red line through it.
 Your competitors will celebrate at the wake, slicing themselves a bigger piece of the pie.
 Then, there’s really no coming back.

 Let’s lighten the mood and discuss what happens when a brand somehow gets their brand authenticity right.
 Simply put, MONEY happens.
-Customers are loyal, so much so that they’ll favour your brand’s product over an alternative.
+Customers are loyal, so much so that they’ll favour your brand’s product over an alternative and tell everyone about how great the brand community is.
 It means brands can be vulnerable with their messaging and tell the truth.
 No need to hide behind a PR statement.
 Talent wise, you’ll have all the best in the business coming to you, sending you pitches and proposals about why they should be your next hire.
 They desperately want to be part of your brand’s company culture and values.
 A very difficult feat, one to be proud of.
 Your competitors will copy you.
 How does that feel?
 Knowing you’re the industry leader, offering unique value propositions that none of them have?
-You win all around if you do brand authenticity the right way.
+You win all around if build your brand community the right way.